luttje/filament-user-attributes/README.md

         - [ ] Other
         - [ ] Preview
     - [ ] Color
+- [ ] Sensible validations
 - [ ] Allow users to specify order of attributes
-- [ ] User interface for managing user attributes
+- [x] User interface for managing user attributes

 ## 📦 Requirements